We’re going to cover how to stay warm on the sidelines and what to think about in order to stay prepared for the actual game!

 Visualizing every rep

 Every rep is quality.
-You have to focus on a game rep in your head.
+In order to stay warm on the sidelines, You have to focus on a game rep in your head.
 Visualize the snap, visualize the hold, and think about what it would look like when it goes through the uprights dead-center – the perfect kick.

 I would value visualizing the perfect rep and punt and kick over kicking a hundred times.
 So, if you could just visualize yourself kicking the whole game and hitting 10 field goals into the net the entire game, that’s perfectly fine because you’ll find that you’ll actually do better with that than you would from just kicking over and over again.